tinymce/tinymce-docs/_includes/configuration/style-formats.md

 This option enables you to add more advanced style formats for text and other elements to the editor.
 The value of this option will be rendered as styles in the `styleselect` dropdown toolbar item.

 It's important to note that the `style_formats` option, while similar in syntax, is entirely separate from the `formats` option.
-This option will only add items to the *Formats* dropdown in the toolbar, not the *Format* dropdown in the menu bar.
+For a complete reference of the different format options then check the [formats]({{ site.baseurl }}/configure/content-formatting/#formats)

 **Type:** `Array`